-This is where the card gets really awesome.
-The Amex Green Card offers 3x Membership Rewards points in some really lucrative categories.
+This is where the Amex Green Card gets really awesome, as it’s one of the best cards for earning Amex points.
+The Amex Green Card offers 3x Membership Rewards points in some lucrative categories.
 I value Membership Rewards points at 1.7 cents each, so to me 3x points categories equate to a 5.1% return on spending, which is excellent.

 Earn 3x Points On Dining